spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/community-programs/opensource-program/index.html.md

 ### What are the benefits of the GitLab for Open Source Program?

-Members of the GitLab for Open Source Program receive the following benefits at no cost:

-* [GitLab Ultimate](/pricing/) (self-managed or SaaS) with unlimited seats per license
-* 50,000 CI/CD minutes (users can purchase 1,000 [additional CI minutes](https://docs.gitlab.com/ee/ci/pipelines/cicd_minutes.html#purchase-additional-cicd-minutes) for a one-time, $8 fee)
+At no cost, members of the GitLab for Open Source Program receive a [GitLab Ultimate](/pricing/) subscription (self-managed or SaaS), which includes 50,000 CI/CD minutes (users can purchase 1,000 [additional CI minutes](https://docs.gitlab.com/ee/ci/pipelines/cicd_minutes.html#purchase-additional-cicd-minutes) for a one-time, $8 fee).
+Product support is not included as part of this subscription.

-While members of the GitLab for Open Source Program receive GitLab Ultimate at no cost, they do not receive support as part of their license.
+While members of the GitLab for Open Source Program receive features of GitLab Ultimate at no cost, they do not receive support as part of their subscription.
-{: .alert .alert-warning}
+{: .alert .alert-info}

 ### Who qualifies for the GitLab for Open Source Program?